100 things to do in Tropical North Queensland

 9. Learn more about flying foxes at the Bat Hospital in Atherton.

-13. Get that adrenaline pumping with Flyboard Cairns, the latest action water sport.
+13. Get that adrenaline pumping with Flyboard Cairns, the action water sport that’ll take you to new heights.
 Basically, you’re lifted into the air on a wakeboard-like device!

 16. Calling adventure lovers: Tackle rapids while traversing through World Heritage-listed rainforest, numerous waterfalls and basalt formations with RnR White Water Rafting.